CDCgov/NEDSS-DataAccess/source/analytics/reports/jurisdictions/cdc-central/report-sql/SR5-Cases_of_Reportable_Diseases_by_State/README.md

 ## Introduction

-Standard report SR5 or Cases of Reportable Diseases by State reports the total number of investigations by state irrespective of case status.
+Standard report SR5 or Cases of Reportable Diseases by State: This report provides the total number of investigations by state irrespective of case status.
 The goal of this report is to get a table that presents the cases reported in the current month, cumulative in the current year, cumulative in the past year, the 5 year median, median current year and the percentage change between the current year and 5 year median.

 This report has been recreated on Metabase to highlight the tool's functionality, features and capabilities.
-The tool's features such as SQL query editor, dashboard, Variables, filters, charts are used.
+The tool's features such as SQL query editor, dashboard, variables, filters, charts have been used to recreate the reports.

 The full report can be found on [SR5: Cases of Reportable Diseases by State](https://cdc-nbs.atlassian.net/wiki/spaces/NM/pages/133660834/SR5+Cases+of+Reportable+Diseases+by+State) Confluence page.